 - Tolls will pay for maintenance and operation costs for the road as well as repayment of bonds and loans.
 Tolls are essential to the project because transportation funds from traditional sources are lacking.

 - Tolls will be collected electronically by E-ZPass or toll-by-plate.
 E-ZPass provides the cheapest, most efficient option.

 - The toll rate will increase by 5% every fiscal year.
-The multi-year toll rate for all classes of vehicles is available here.
+See the multi-year toll rate for all classes of vehicles.

 - The Dominion Boulevard Improvement Project is 100% funded through a combination of bonds, loans and federal and state funds - there will be no private investment partner associated with the project.
 Chesapeake will be the sole owner.

 - Interest, Debt Service and other Fees (see note): $34.9 million

 - Note: The interest and fees for the project could be compared to the interest and fees paid by homeowners on their mortgage.

 - Funds will come from the following sources:

 - Virginia Transportation Infrastructure Bank Loan: $151.9 million

 - Toll Revenue Bonds: $158.5 million